polyaxon/polyaxon/docs/concepts/experiment-groups-hyperparameters-optimization.md

 We can see that we created 2 groups, the first one with sequential runs, and the second one with 2 concurrent runs.

-We can also see the how many experiments are running/pending now.
+We can also see how many experiments are running/pending now.

-We can have a look at the the two experiment running concurrently in the second group
+We can have a look at the two experiments running concurrently in the second group.

 Again you can go to the Polyaxon dashboard or use the Polyaxon CLI.